One of the stars of TV crime show Westside has been fined $500 after an assault outside his family home.

 In a previous statement from Hema-Taylor, he said he feared for the safety of his family at the time of the incident.

-"I rushed outside to see my mother and sister, a young mother herself, being confronted by an intoxicated male and female," The Brokenwood Mysteries actor said.
+"I rushed outside to see my mother and sister, a young mother herself, being confronted by an intoxicated male and female,"

 "My mum and sister were outside as they had just put down my sister's child and the noise coming from the people outside the house was disturbing."